meljoy1099/meljoy1099/README.md

 ### Hi there!
 I'm Melody! 👋

 I'm a Data Scientist and Machine Learning Engineer with a background in quality project management in the chemical industry and a recent graduate of Flatiron School.
-I'm passionate about solving data-driven problems, learning the latest statistical models, and a firm believer that data will change how we run the world.
+My experience in managing laboratories, conducting statistical analysis, and implementing machine learning models has given me the skills and confidence to tackle any challenge.

-My experience in managing laboratories, quality control, statistical analysis, and machine learning has taught me there is always a way to solve the problem.
+I am passionate about staying up-to-date with the latest statistical models and utilizing data visualization to effectively communicate insights.
+I believe that my background in chemistry gives me a unique perspective in the field of data science and I am eager to apply my knowledge and experience to drive decision-making and make an impact.
+I believe that data will play a crucial role in shaping the future and I am excited to be a part of that transformation.

 - 🔭 I’m currently working on learning R
 - 🌱 I’m currently growing my Tableau skills